zexus34/ChatApp-backend/API_DOC.md

 ### Chat Events
 - `newChat`: Emitted when a new chat is created.
 Emits a `ChatResponseType` object.
-- `deleteChat`: Emitted when a chat is deleted.
+- `chatDeleted`: Emitted when a chat is deleted.
 Emits a `ChatResponseType` object.
 - `leaveChat`: Emitted when a user leaves a group chat.
 Emits a `ChatResponseType` object.
 - `updateGroupName`: Emitted when a group chat name is updated.
 Emits a `ChatResponseType` object.
 - `newParticipantAdded`: Emitted when a new participant is added to a group.
 Emits a `ChatResponseType` object.